cod-e-ash/RPGAutoScreen/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+You need to have AS400 Machine access (duh!)
+Create a RPGUtils library to store the files.
 ```
-Give examples
+CRTLIB RPGUTILS
 ```

 ### Installing